dave-shawley/glinda/README.rst

 a ``glinda.testing.services.ServiceLayer`` object and configure it to look like the services that you depend on by adding endpoints and then configuring your application to point at the service layer.
-When you invoke the application under test using ``yield self.http_client.fetch(...)``, it will send HTTP requests through the Tornado stack (using the testing ``ioloop``) to the service layer which will respond appropriately.
+When you invoke the application under test using ``self.fetch(...)``, it will send HTTP requests through the Tornado stack (using the testing ``ioloop``) to the service layer which will respond appropriately.
 The beauty is that the entire HTTP stack is exercised locally so that you can easily test edge cases such as correct handling of status codes, custom headers, or malformed bodies without resorting to deep mocking.

 That is a sample of what this library aims to provide.
 It starts with being able to develop Tornado applications and test them quickly, easily, and as